lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 over the pool *a,b,c,d,r,s*, we still have, e.g.,

 > **H**(cds) = **H**(tds),  **H**(acdsu) = **H**(atdsc)

+Fixing the over variables, one can stipulate more than one block of variable to be copied.
+The syntax is

+    rs=cd:ab;tuvw=cr|cs:ab

+In this case two copies of *rscd* over *ab* are created; these copies and *rscd* are independent.
+In the second copy *tu* are kept, and form the third one *vw*.

 The collected equalities together with all Shannon inequalities have consequences on the 15 entropies of the original